 - What are your procedures for responding to an emergency medical incident?
 You want to make sure you loved one is promptly transferred to a hospital if needed.

-Hopefully this blog has given you the information and resources to find the ideal living situation for your loved one.
-Parkinson’s disease presents itself differently for everyone – and advances at a different rate.
-It’s important to constantly reevaluate their needs and choose a setting that can accommodate them at all stages of their illness.
+Hopefully this has given you the information and resources to find the ideal living situation for your loved one.
+Parkinson's disease presents itself differently for everyone -- and advances at a different rate.
+It's important to constantly reevaluate needs and choose a setting that can accommodate care at all stages of illness.